ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 ```

 Now again plot the soil moisture over time.
 You see that the lower soil layer reaches
-the same level in both experiemnets after a few time steps.
+the same level in both experiments after a few time steps.
 The top soil layer however
 reaches a different stable level.
 This indicates that the initial conditions can be
 relevant for the outcome of the overall experiment.